Coarse-grained modeling of crystals by the amplitude expansion of the phase-field crystal model: an overview: Applications

 Solid-liquid interfaces are regions where $n$ may vary over length scales larger than the atomic spacing.
 Therefore, the APFC model may be exploited to focus on these regions while neglecting the fine details at the atomic scale elsewhere \cite{kundin2014bridging}.
 Real amplitudes have been first considered to address the modeling of solid-liquid interfaces in the seminal works by Khachaturyan \cite{Khachaturyan1983,Khachaturyan1996}.
 Therein, the order parameters resemble the ones entering classical phase-field approaches \cite{chen2002phase,boettinger2002phase,Steinbach2009,Provatas2010} and they may be linked to atomistic descriptions.
 They can be used, for instance, to account for bridging-scale descriptions of elasticity effects by means of additional contributions as, e.g., in the presence of precipitates, alloys, or point defects.\cite{Chen1991,Bugaev2002,Tewary2004,Varvenne2012,Varvenne2017}.
 However, this approach does not directly encode rotational invariance and elasticity associated with the deformations of the crystal lattice.

 In Refs.~\cite{Galenko2015,Nizovtseva2017,AnkudinovPRE2020}, traveling waves characterized by the ansatz \eqref{eq:tanh} have been shown to describe the solid-liquid interfaces within PFC quite well near melting.
-A general form for the real amplitudes results in a classical phase-field model.
+Real amplitudes result in a classical phase-field model.
 Indeed, it is shown that a general form for the free energy can be obtained by considering real amplitudes,

 where the parameters $\texttt{a}$, $\texttt{b}$, $\texttt{c}$, $\texttt{d}$ depend on the lattice symmetry and the number of modes considered.
 Different crystalline cubic lattices, and their effect on growth dynamics are still retained \cite{AnkudinovPRE2020}.
 In addition, the framework is consistent with atomistic simulations and can be used for matching parameters to specific materials.